Credential to Career Coaching

 Currently, all C2C cohorts are entirely virtual.
 For the latest information about dates and times please email C2C@onefamilyinc.org.

 We ask that participants make every effort to come to each workshop and coaching session.
 We cover a lot at every meeting, and if a participant misses a session, they will miss some important information.

-No, they are still eligible.
-Participants are welcome in the program regardless of their CORI results.
-However we will ask about CORIís during coaching to ensure that the participant is exploring appropriate careers that are attainable with a CORI record.
+No, participants are welcome in the program regardless of their CORI results.
+However we will ask about CORI’s during coaching to ensure that the participant is exploring appropriate careers that are attainable with a CORI record.

-Participants do not have to be fluent in English to participate in our program, but the sessions are conducted in English, so it is best if they have at least a conversational level of understanding.
+Participants do not have to be fluent in English to participate in our program, but the group sessions are conducted in English, so it is best if they have at least a conversational understanding.

 No, participants do not need to have a GED/HiSET/high school diploma to be in our program.
 If a participant does not have a high school credential yet, we will work with them to make a plan on how to get it.